isomerpages/moe-unitypri/_info-hub/P1 Administrative Matters.md

 **3. Purchase of school textbooks and attire**<br>
 The purchase of school textbooks and attire in school is strictly by appointment only.
 Please access  https://www.picktime.com/UPSbooking24newP1 book a slot between 22 Nov 2023 and 24 Nov 2023. <br>Parents can approach the Bookshop for a copy of the school booklist from 22 Nov 2023 onwards. <br> Parents with more than 1 child in the school to book only 1 slot for the purchase of school textbooks and attire.

+**4. Parents Gateway (PG)** <br>
+Developed by the Ministry of Education and GovTech, PG is a one-stop portal that strengthens school-home partnership to support our children in their education journey.
+The PG app is an important communication tool that MOE and school use to get in touch with parents.
+You can check out the FAQs for parents at https://pg.moe.edu.sg/.
+You can refer to the above link for more details on PG and steps to install the application. <br>

+5. Lastly, we seek your assistance to submit a copy of your child’s immunisation records (if not submitted earlier) to the school General Office or via email to unity_ps@moe.edu.sg. <br>

+6. If you have any queries, please feel free to call us at 6767 6750 or email us at unity_ps@moe.edu.sg.